Table of Contents

 A gunman, Sirhan Sirhan, shot Kennedy three times, wounding bystanders in the process.

-Robert Kennedy’s coffin traveled by train to Washington from New York, where he was then to be taken to Arlington Cemetery in a funeral procession.
+Robert Kennedy’s coffin traveled by train to Washington from New York, where he was to be taken to Arlington Cemetery in a funeral procession.

 The safest thing to do was to slow the train down, but this meant the journey took around twice as long as it should have.
 The train finally arrived at Union Station just after 9 pm.